pelya/dpmaster-udp-hole-punching/readme.txt

 You can get more informations and the latest versions of DarkPlaces and dpmaster on the DarkPlaces home page: http://icculus.org/twilight/darkplaces/

-If dpmaster doesn't fit you needs, please drop me an email.
-Your opinion may be very valuable to me for evolving dpmaster to a better tool.
+If dpmaster doesn't fit your needs, please drop me an email.
+Your opinion and ideas may be very valuable to me for evolving it to a better tool.

 --